Wilstone: Education

 In 1838, the second year of Queen Victoria's reign, an act was passed to prompt the construction of more schools across England.
 Wilstone was selected as one of these locations and in 1848 the new school opened.
 The school was made up of one block and over its lifespan saw very few changes, the greatest change to the school being the transformation of the mud patch of a playground into a proper turfed area with an iron fence.
 The school saw 1,394 students cross its threshold with the students first entering the school when they were two years old and leaving when they were 12 years of age.

 During World War I and World War II the school did its best to chip in and support the war efforts.
 In 1914-1918 the students collected 250 lbs of blackberries to add to the rations, In 1940 the school was pushed to maximum capacity as evacuees flooded the countryside from the cities under attack from the Luftwaffe and in 1948 the school was taken over by the Hertfordshire County Council from the Church of England and in 1956 school lunches were discontinued making the school into one of the very few in which students went home for lunch.
 In 1971 the school met its fate when it was shut down in favour of the modern school in Long Marston.
 The site remained empty until 1974 when it was turned into a block of flats.

-Religion

-Wilstone has had a wide array of places of worship over the ages.
-The earliest acknowledgement of a chapel in Wilstone is an extract from a will which donates Four shillings and sixpence to the priest singing mass.
-This chapel was destroyed in Cromwell times when the structure was torn down and the materials were distributed to repair the villagers' houses.